metteurenscene/uk-petition-watcher/README.md

 Countries are ordered by the total number of signatures the petition reached from a country.
 Use the *Find* box to search for a specific country.

+#### Filtering constituencies or countries

+The constituencies or countries listed in the respective tables can be limited to those that match one or more search terms by typing the desired term(s) into the *Find* box.
+Multiple search terms are separated by comma.